muktharamesh20/61040-portfolio/assignments/composingConcepts.md

 One disadvantage is that it could become very long.
 Using a common dictionary means that we are concatonating words, and words can be long.
 This reduces the advantage of "short" links.

-I would modify the NonceGeneration concept to simply change the effect to "returns a nonce that is not already used by this context, and is made up of dictionary words".
+I would modify the NonceGeneration concept to simply change the purpose to "generate unique memorable strings, made up of dictionary words, within a context" and the generate() effect to "returns a nonce that is not already used by this context, and is made up of dictionary words".

 ## Synchronization Questions